d-dof/survey_in_m2/survey_in_m2.md

 <a name="lukas2019"> </a>[30] Nils Lukas, Yuxuan Zhang, and Florian Kerschbaum.
 Deep neural network fingerprinting by conferrable adversarial examples. *arXiv preprint arXiv:1912.00888*, 2019.

-<a name="jacot2019"> </a>[31] Arthur Jacot, Franck Gabriel, and Cl´ement Hongler.
+<a name="jacot2018"> </a>[31] Arthur Jacot, Franck Gabriel, and Cl´ement Hongler.
 Neural tangent kernel: Convergence and generalization in neural networks.
 In *Advances in neural information processing systems*, pages 8571–8580, 2018.

 <a name="cutajar2017"> </a>[32] Kurt Cutajar, Edwin V Bonilla, Pietro Michiardi, and Maurizio Filippone.
 Random feature expansions for deep gaussian processes.
 In *Proceedings of the 34th International Conference on Machine Learning*, pages 884–893, 2017.

+<a name="lazaro2010"> </a>[33] Miguel Lázaro-Gredilla, Joaquin Quiñonero-Candela, Carl Edward Rasmussen, and An´ıbal R Figueiras-Vidal.
+Sparse spectrum gaussian process regression. *The Journal of Machine Learning Research*, 11(63):1865–1881, 2010.

+<a name="bohn2019"> </a>[34] Bastian Bohn, Christian Rieger, and Michael Griebel.
+A representer theorem for deep kernel learning. *Journal of Machine Learning Research*, 20(64):1–32, 2019.